 - I. City staff and consultants will design streets consistent with the Complete Green Streets Guide - 2.
 City staff and consultants will recommend street types based on the Complete Green Streets Guide - 3.
 Street reconstructions that vary from the Complete Green Streets Guide shall only be implemented if granted an exception by the Transportation Commission - 4.
-The Transportation Commission shall have the ability to modify the Complete Green Streets Guide on an annual basis to address unforeseen challenges and remain current with state-of-the-art street design practices; if there is a need for a policy-related change, Transportation Commission will refer that consideration to the Transportation Policy and Planning Board - 5.
+The Transportation Commission shall have the ability to modify the Complete Green Streets Guide on an annual basis to address unforeseen challenges and remain current with state-of-the-art street design practices - 5.
 The Transportation Commission shall have the ability to approve updates to the Transit Priority Network and All Ages Ability Bike Network - 6.
 The Board of Public Works shall have the ability to approve updates to the tree canopy and green infrastructure priority area overlays - 7.
-Sub-area plans and plats that recommend street facilities and right of way widths that vary from the Complete Green Streets Guide shall only be included if approved by the Transportation Planning and Policy Board
+Area plans and plats that recommend street facilities and right of way widths that vary from the Complete Green Streets Guide shall only be included if approved by the Transportation Commission